Stable distribution: Properties

 Stable distributions are closed under convolution for a fixed value of $\alpha$.
 Since convolution is equivalent to multiplication of the Fourier-transformed function, it follows that the product of two stable characteristic functions with the same $\alpha$ will yield another such characteristic function.
 The product of two stable characteristic functions is given by:

 Since Φ is not a function of the μ, c or $\beta$ variables it follows that these parameters for the convolved function are given by:

 In each case, it can be shown that the resulting parameters lie within the required intervals for a stable distribution.

-A generalized central limit theorem

-Another important property of stable distributions is the role that they play in a generalized central limit theorem.
-The central limit theorem states that the sum of a number of independent and identically distributed (i.i.d.) random variables with finite non-zero variances will tend to a normal distribution as the number of variables grows.